The Effect of Two High-Intensity Interval Training Protocols on Serum Irisin Levels in Patients with Type 2 Diabetes - A Randomized Clinical Trial

 Authors

-2 Faculty of Physical Education and Sport Science, Shahid Bahonar University, Kerman, Iran
+1 Department of Exercise Physiology, Faculty of Physical Education and Sport Sciences, Shahid Bahonar University of kerman, Kerman, Iran.

-3 Department of Sports Sciences, Yazd University, Yazd, Iran
+2 Department of Sports Sciences, Faculty of Psychology and Educational Sciences, Yazd University, Yazd, Iran.

 10.22080/jaep.2024.27097.2178